-The Company also has capital losses of \$2,850 that can only be utilized against capital gains and are without expiry date.
+The Company also has capital losses of \$2,850 in Canada that can only be utilized against capital gains in Canada and are without expiry date.
+No deferred tax asset has been recognized for these capital losses.

-14. Earnings per share
+14. Earnings Per Share